 Surveys have quantitative and qualitative questions, so merging those two data types presents no challenge.
 Data analysts must use the quantitative and qualitative data to conduct meaningful analyses.
 In other cases, a data analyst must use creativity to find matching qualitative data.
 When answering this data analyst interview question, discuss the project requiring the most creative thinking.

 I’ve performed a few analyses with qualitative survey data at my disposal.
 But I realized I could enhance the validity of my recommendations by also implementing valuable data from external survey sources.
 So, I used quantitative data from our distributors for a product development project, which yielded excellent results.

 5. What is your experience in conducting presentations to various audiences?

 How to Answer

-Strong presentation skills are extremely valuable for any data analyst.
-Employers are looking for candidates who not only possess brilliant analytical skills, but also have the confidence and eloquence to present their results to different audiences, including upper-level management and executives, and non-technical coworkers.
-So, when talking about the audiences you’ve presented to, make sure you mention the following:
+Employers are looking for candidates with brilliant analytical skills and the confidence and eloquence to present their results to different audiences—including upper-level management, executives, and non-technical co-workers.
+Strong presentation skills are asked about even in entry-level data analyst interview questions.
+When talking about the audiences you’ve presented to, make sure you mention the following:

-- Whether the presentation was in person or remote, as the latter can be very challenging.
+- Whether the presentation was in person or remote.
+(The latter can be challenging.)

 6. Have you worked in an industry similar to ours?